One Part Voodoo & Two Parts Hooey

 It’s A Perfect System, Really

 Our bodies are like solar batteries, energized and strengthened by Vitamin D synthesis via the sun.
 On the flip side, direct contact with the earth calms our nervous systems, reduces inflammation and promotes internal healing.
-But there’s a catch . . . and I’ll bet you’ve already guessed it!
-These days we sleep in insulated homes (painted or carpeted concrete, asphalt, plastic and even wood surfaces prevent electron flow), drive in insulated cars (rubber tires, no dice!), work in insulated offices (again with the flooring).
+But there’s a catch . . . and I’ll bet you’ve already guessed it.
+These days we sleep in insulated homes (painted or carpeted concrete, asphalt, plastic and even wood surfaces prevent electron flow), drive in insulated cars (rubber tires, no dice!), and work in insulated offices (again with the flooring).

 And then when we FINALLY do go outside what do we do?
 We wear synthetic-soled shoes that block the exchange of energy!
 Living this way is like wearing footie pajamas every day in a world without doorknobs, and the problem is only getting worse.
 Computers, cell phones, other electronics and even the wiring in our walls all increase the positive charge we carry.
 This buildup disrupts our internal clocks and hormonal function while increasing oxidative stress (aging) and inflammation.